 One of many variations possible to Walk 6, this walk, like 6, features woodland clinging to the ‘cliffs’ of the greensand ridge, the natural ‘valley of the butterflies’, the medieval gem of Ightam Mote… it’s a wee bit shorter than 6 but maybe fits more in.
 Garden of England views, dreamy ancient woods, pastoral scenes, oast houses … just incredibly refreshing to the south-east London dweller who spends so much time waiting for trains, waiting at traffic lights, wondering where the bus has got to – all that stuff.
-I’ve called the walk ‘figure of eight’ but actually it doesn’t cross over in the centre, just meets a point you’ve been to earlier.
+I’ve called the walk ‘figure of eight’ but actually it doesn’t cross over in the centre, just meets a point you’ve been to earlier (but you can obviously do what you like to it, adapt it to suit you).
 The blue line on the map above is a great variation: the hidden valley Ightam Mote route, which is easy to follow.

 Covered on Ordnance Survey Explorer 147 map